UltimateSeatSelectorInc/UltimateSeatSelector/DOCS/PLANNING.md

 ## Sprint 5 Planning Mar 14, 2023
 - Our priority for the sprint will be to implement a second database for user account info, configure special priveleges for instructors and protected routes, and get token/user tracking functioning.

+## Sprint 6 Planning Mar 28, 2023
+- For this sprint, we want to fully implement the instructor page and extend the account features.
+In addition, we want to add different options for seats, like being able to deselect them on your own and not being able to select the podem without being an instructor.